 The area between Ningaloo and Shark Bay has recently become one of 15 Australian National Landscapes.

-National Landscapes is a partnership initiative between tourism and conservation bodies to promote Australia’s world class, high quality visitor experiences and protect our natural and cultural assets.
+National Landscapes is a partnership initiative between tourism and conservation bodies to promote Australia’s world-class, high-quality visitor experiences and protect our natural and cultural assets.

-With so many places of rich beauty, history and cultural significance, National Landscapes aims to make the traveller’s life easier by pointing out those truly iconic, must-see destinations in Australia.
+With so many places of rich beauty, history, and cultural significance, National Landscapes aims to make the traveller’s life easier by pointing out those truly iconic, must-see destinations in Australia.

 What's special about the Ningaloo - Shark Bay area?

-- The Ningaloo Coast is the 19th place in Australia to be recognised on the World Heritage List.
+- The Ningaloo Coast is the 19th location in Australia to be recognised on the World Heritage List.
 The Ningaloo Coast World Heritage area offers a stunning contrast between rich coral reefs and arid landscapes.
 The annual coral spawning at Ningaloo Reef attracts the largest number of the world's largest fish - the whale shark - anywhere in the world.

 - The Ningaloo Coast World Heritage Area is on the easternmost point of the West Australian coast and covers more than 600,000 hectares and stretches for more than 200 kilometres.

 - Visitors will also see manta rays, dugongs, marine turtles, humpback whales and ancient wave-swept coral structures off the rugged limestone peninsula.